 Crich 2 miles; Matlock Bath 3 miles; Cromford 3 miles.

-The ancient village of Holloway lies just 3 miles from the Spa town of Matlock Bath and the Mill town of Cromford, on the edge of the Peak District National Park.
-Holloway, once home to Florence Nightingale, has a village shop, pub, butcher’s and an art gallery, and offers numerous walks and cycle routes including the High Peak Trail, Derwent Valley Heritage Way and Midshires Way.
-The nearby village of Crich is full of history and offers a number of shops and pubs and is home to the National Tramway Museum, and trams can be taken up the valley to enjoy some of the most beautiful views in the Derbyshire Dales.
+The ancient village of Holloway lies just 3 miles from the Spa town of Matlock Bath and the Mill village of Cromford, on the edge of the Peak District National Park.
+Holloway, once home to Florence Nightingale, has a village shop/P.O., pub in adjacent Lea, butcher/bakers, coffee shop and an art gallery, and offers numerous walks and cycle routes including the High Peak Trail, Derwent Valley Heritage Way and Midshires Way.
+The nearby village of Crich is full of history, offers a number of shops and pubs and is home to the National Tramway Museum, where trams can be taken up the valley to enjoy some of the most beautiful views in the Derbyshire Dales.
 Cromford, with its connection to Richard Arkwright and the cotton trade, is well worth a visit and is often referred to as the cradle of the Industrial Revolution.
-Close by, Matlock Bath lies in the wooded gorge on the River Derwent and boast numerous attractions including Gulliver's Kingdom, the Peak District Mining Museum and magnificent views can be enjoyed down the gorge from the cable cars of The Heights of Abraham, also offering show caves, water gardens, a nature trail and an Owl Maze.
-Magnificent Chatsworth House and Gardens, Haddon Hall and Carsington Water with its many water sports are all within easy reach of Holloway.
+Both Arkwright Mill in Cromford and Masson Mill in Matlock Bath form a key part of the UNESCO Derwent Valley Mills World Heritage Site.
+Matlock Bath lies in the wooded gorge on the River Derwent and boast numerous attractions including Gulliver's Kingdom, the Peak District Mining Museum and magnificent views can be enjoyed down the gorge from the cable cars of The Heights of Abraham, also offering show caves, water gardens, a nature trail and an Owl Maze.
+The thriving market towns of Ashbourne, Bakewell and Matlock are all within easy reach of Holloway, as are the magnificent Chatsworth House and Gardens, Haddon Hall and Carsington Water, with its many water sports.